 'When I was 17, I had a girlfriend, Cecilia.
 We were together for a few months, but actually I wanted to end it.
 I just didn't have the balls to end our relationship properly.
 One night we went dancing and then came to my house, I was still living with my mother.
 She went up the stairs to go to my room and I said, "Where are you going?
 You should sleep in the room next door.
 It's over."
 I had absolutely no empathy for her.
 The next day her parents were coming, they were going to meet my mother for the first time.
 But so I had just broken up with them a few hours earlier and their daughter was in tears.
 Her heart had been broken for years at my hands.

 I can't believe I did that; I really think that was a sin.
 The fact that I was drunk made it easier to confront.
-In fact, I am afraid of conflicts, even now.
+In fact, I am afraid of conflict, even now.
 I avoid them.
 When it comes to big things, it can take years before I gather enough courage.
 Smaller issues I keep to myself; I say nothing and swallow it.
 I bottle up a lot.

 Confrontation